Fitzpatrick Heraldry & Tartan

 +Anonymous (1854) A Pilgrimage to the Land of Leix and Ossory, The Dublin University Magazine vol. XLIV, July-Dec, part I, II, III, p529, Trinity College Dublin.

 Today's modern tradition of military bagpipe bands is inseparable with the wearing of kilts; yet one of the earliest mentions of Irish pipers comes from an account of the funeral of Donnchadh mac Ceallach, king of Osraige and ancestor of the Fitzpatricks of Upper Ossory, in AD 927.
 Celebrations around the globe on March 17th, the feast day of our namesake St. Patrick, have been universally celebrated with bagpipes and kilts since the 19th century.
 Bernard Edward Barnaby FitzPatrick, 2nd Baron Castletown, (d.
 1937) and last recognized Chief of the Name, was a founding member of the Pan-Celtic Association, a leading member of the Gaelic League, and a great admirer of kilts, tartans, and bagpipes as valid expressions of Irish identity in the modern world.
 Lord Castletown was a fluent Gaeilgeoir; he was good friends with Douglas Hyde and was the first Irish regimental commander to outfit his troops (the 4th Battalion of the Leinster Regiment- formerly the Queen's County Militia) with kilted bagpipers for marching, as early as 1903.
+W.H.
+Grattan Flood's book, The Story of the Bagpipe, is dedicated to the 2nd Lord Castletown.
 One of our own Clan Society members, the late Frank Meehan (d.
 2012) of Portlaoise, Ireland, was a local authority on the Fitzpatrick tartan, and a great advocate of the kilt as a modern form of Irish dress.
-He founded the Irish Kilt Club, and received a letter of affirmation from President Mary McAleese.
+He founded the Irish Kilt Club and received a letter of affirmation from Irish President Mary McAleese.
 Frank attended multiple Clan Society International Gatherings wearing his beloved Fitzpatrick tartan kilt as early as 2000.